Georgian police oust protesters blocking parliament | DW | 19.11.2019

 Around 20,000 people rallied in Tbilisi to demand a snap election Sunday, with some of them pledging to block the parliament until their terms are met.
 Protesters were seen flying EU and NATO flags.

-Western diplomats expressed solidarity with the protest on Monday, with the EU delegation and the US embassy in Georgia saying they "recognize the deep disappointment of a wide segment of Georgian society" at the bill's failure.
+Western diplomats expressed solidarity with the protest, with the EU delegation and the US embassy in Georgia saying they "recognize the deep disappointment of a wide segment of Georgian society" at the bill's failure.

 "We fully support the right to peaceful assembly and freedom of expression," they said in a joint statement on Sunday.